seasketch/geoprocessing/website/docs/api/geoprocessing/functions/overlapSubarea.md

 ## Deprecated

-- using geographies will clip your datasources and you can just use overlapFeatures
+- using geographies will clip your datasources and you can just use overlapFeatures.
+This will be removed in a future version